LevitatingBusinessMan/filematch/README.md

 * Creating checklist
 * Verifying checklist
 * Matching multiple folders against each other
+* Make checklists with relative paths

 ### ToDo
 * Verify folder with checklist as lookup
-* Make checklists with relative paths (to make the previous possible)

 And I still have to split the program into multiple modules